Take your Cast-Iron Mac n Cheese to a whole new level by cooking it on the grill over your campfire.

 Toasted Breadcrumbs

-While not everyone will enjoy toasted breadcrumbs on their mac n cheese, that is totally fine.
-Leave them off!
-We enjoy the light crunch they offer against the creamy, rich mac n cheese.
+If you don’t enjoy toasted breadcrumbs on mac n cheese, leave them off!
+We enjoy the light crunch they offer against the creaminess of the sauce.

 To save time you can toast your breadcrumbs at home before you leave for camping.
 Store in a plastic zip up baggie.
-Do this with your cheese.
+Grating the cheese and keeping in a plastic bag is also a time and dish saver.

 Mac n Cheese Leftovers

-When we make this for a crowd there are not leftovers.
-When we make it just for our family there are leftovers.
-And this is sometimes the best part.
+When we make this recipe for a crowd there are not leftovers.
+When we make it just for our family there are leftovers and we are a family who loves leftovers!

-We butter up a pie iron, add a good block of cold mac n cheese and cook over a fire.
-It becomes crunch on the outside and remains soft and gooey on the inside.
-Total drool worthy moment.
+If making this while camping, you can butter a pie iron, add a good block of cold mac n cheese, even a little extra shredded cheese if there is any, and cook over a fire.
+It becomes crunchy on the outside and remains soft and gooey on the inside.

 PRO TIPS:

-- Use whole milk and let warm up first
+- Use whole milk and light warm first.

 Other Camping Recipes we love and recommend!